 Despite their claims to be turning education decisions “back to the states”, the reality of this move is a unilateral power grab to gain federal influence over our local schools.
 Furthermore, this attempt to shutter the department exposes our tax dollars to being raided by his billionaire allies.
 Make no mistake, Trump’s education cuts are going to cost public school employees dearly, and students in New Jersey will suffer.

-Understand the impact of these cuts in New Jersey
+Understand the Impact of Trump's Education Cuts in New Jersey

 Moving these vital functions to a different federal agency will result in equally bad outcomes.
 As Musk, a major Trump donor, is being given carte blanche as an unelected bureaucrat to slash agency staffing across the government, there are fewer and fewer staff to manage these programs to ensure education dollars make it where they belong: in the classroom.